A Local's Guide to the Golden Circle Tour in Iceland

 Strokkur erupting

-Although this geothermal area is named after Geysir then the "geysir" which erupts most frequently (like every 7-10 minutes), is called Strokkur.
+Although this geothermal area is named after Geysir then the "geysir" which erupts most frequently (like every 7-10 minutes), is called Strokkur

 Strokkur erupting in the Geysir geothermal area that is part of the Golden Circle.

-Icelanders tried reviving it by throwing soap into Geysir and forced an eruption and from time to time it erupted.
+Icelanders tried reviving it by throwing soap into Geysir and forcing an eruption and from time to time it erupted.
 Then after a big earthquake in the year, 2000 Geysir started erupting again some 8-10 meters into the air, but much less frequently than Strokkur.

-Geysir erupts from time to time nowadays, although I have never seen it.
-But Strokkur erupts so frequently that one is bound to get a good photo of its eruption.
+Strokkur erupts so frequently that one is bound to get a good photo of its eruption.

 Take care that this is a high-temperature geothermal area and stay within the boundaries and don't touch the water as it is boiling HOT.

-The northern eye of Blesi
+The northern eye of Blesi hot spring

 Strokkur erupting in Geysir geothermal area